MCSEvolved/Auth-Server/README.md

 ```

 The response can also be a status code 400 with a clear error message.

+One of the error messages is "Idtoken expired".
+Which means the idtoken is expired and should be refreshed by the client.

 Please report any status code 500 errors.

 ## Generate ID Token for minecraft server